philipjonsen/op-sdk/README.md

 const olympus = new Olympus(lcd, addressProvider)

-// you can generate message only, using your wallet const msgs = olympus.bond.depositStableBond(amountOfDepositToken, maxPrice, depositorAddress).generateWithWallet(wallet)
+// you can generate message only, using your wallet const msgs = olympus.bond.depositAsset(amountOfDepositToken, maxPrice, depositorAddress).generateWithWallet(wallet)

-// you can ALSO generate message only, using your address in string const msgs = olympus.bond.depositStableBond(amountOfDepositToken, maxPrice, depositorAddress).generateWithAddress("terra1...")
+// you can ALSO generate message only, using your address in string const msgs = olympus.bond.depositAsset(amountOfDepositToken, maxPrice, depositorAddress).generateWithAddress("terra1...")

 // or, you can broadcast the tx using your wallet
 // below is the recommended default setting for gas parameters.